Devils Lake is 685 acres of serene water on the east side of Lincoln City, connected to the Pacific by the “World’s Shortest River.”

 Hostetler Park – Snuggled right next to the World’s Shortest River, Hostetler Park is perfect for an evening stroll, leading to the Devils Lake Boardwalk trail.
 Bring your walking shoes and watch for D River wildlife like seagulls, ducks, and herons.

-Devils Lake State Recreation Area – Camping is a time-honored Pacific Northwest tradition, and where better to pitch your tent than next to Devils Lake?
-This campground features tent sites, RV hookups, yurts, fishing docks, and a boat moorage.
+Devils Lake Campground – Camping is a time-honored Pacific Northwest tradition, and where better to pitch your tent than next to Devils Lake?
+This campground features tent sites, RV hookups, yurts, fishing docks, and boat moorage.

 All around Devils Lake you’ll find perfect parks for picnicking, frolicking, and just watching the boats go by.
 All you need is a blanket.